Skip to main content

 The average cost of full coverage car insurance in Pittsburgh is $147 per month, a little more than the state average ($123) and a little less than the national average ($161).
 The state‑required minimum or liability car insurance costs Pittsburgh drivers on average $45 per month.

-All drivers in Pittsburgh are encouraged to obtain car insurance well above state minimum mandated coverage limits.
-Pennsylvania is a no-fault state, which means your liability coverage will help with your injuries and property damage in the event of a car wreck, regardless of who is at fault.
+All drivers in Pittsburgh are encouraged to obtain auto insurance well above state minimum mandated coverage limits.
+Pennsylvania is a no‑fault state, which means your coverage will help with your injuries and property damage in the event of a car wreck, regardless of who is at fault.
 The cost of an accident quite often totals more than the state minimum requirements, however, which is why some people choose to buy more coverage.

 See the breakdown below for the average monthly insurance cost across different major cities in Pennsylvania.